BlogHBatch Apr

 The SBA Cloud Guidelines

-40-page guide from the Swiss Bankers Association with advice on cloud strategy for Swiss banks.
+40-page guide from the Swiss Bankers Association with advice on cloud strategy for Swiss companies.

 Swiss Bankers Association (SBA)